by Michael Botur

 ‘That cunt what ploughed into you.’

 Even the receptionist has disappeared.
 There is no one around to help you get out of this conversation.
-Livvy is trying to cram a plastic dinosaur inside a tiny cot.
+Livvy is trying to cram a plastic T-rex inside a Sylvanian Families cot.

 ‘Oh, ohhhhh – no it wasn’t that bad at all, no. Just a ding.’